10-Year Official Community Plan Update

 Zoning Modernization

-Victoria is modernizing its zoning through amendments to Zoning Bylaw 2018 which regulates use, height, density and other key features on private property.
+Victoria is modernizing its zoning through amendments to Zoning Bylaw 2018 which regulates use, height, density and other key features on private property (see large zoning map).
 The proposed approach to zoning:

 • Enables diverse housing, between four and six storeys, to be developed in residential areas throughout the city.